 You will need to stay in isolation if you have coronavirus symptoms or if you have COVID-19.
 If you are not sure if you have COVID-19, you should make an appointment to get yourself tested.
 If you have COVID-19, the GGD will tell you how long you will have to stay in home isolation.

 If someone in your household has tested positive for COVID-19, you will need to go into quarantine.
-You will also have to go into quarantine if you have had close contact with someone who is infected and if you have travelled to a code orange country or area.
+You will also have to go into quarantine if you haven't been vaccinated but have had close contact with someone who is infected, and if you have travelled to a designated high-risk area.

 How do I know if someone I have been in contact with has COVID-19?